fmidev/smartmet-tools-grid/doc/grid-support.md

 ### <span id="chapter-6-5-1"></span>6.5.1 Introduction

-The Grid-Admin Plugin is a simple plugin that offers an HTTP interface to the Content Storage.
+The <a href="https://github.com/fmidev/smartmet-plugin-grid-admin">Grid-Admin Plugin</a> is a simple plugin that offers an HTTP interface to the Content Storage.
 So, technically other system (for example, feeding systems) can use this interface for updating and fetching content information from the Content Storage

 The Grid-Admin Plugin does not use the Grid Engine.
 Instead, it connects directly to the Content Server by using its own configuration information.